Louisiana Purchase Exposition: Background

-Exhibits were staged by approximately 50 foreign nations, the United States government, and 43 of the then-45 U.S. states.
+Exhibits were staged by approximately 50 foreign nations, the United States government, and 43 of the then-45 US states.
 These featured industries, cities, private organizations and corporations, theater troupes, and music schools.
 There were also over 50 concession-type amusements found on "The Pike"; they provided educational and scientific displays, exhibits and imaginary 'travel' to distant lands, history and local boosterism (including Louis Wollbrinck's "Old St. Louis") and pure entertainment.

-Over 19 million (19,694,855, to be precise) individuals were in attendance at the fair.
+Over 19 million individuals were in attendance at the fair.

 Aspects that attracted visitors included the buildings and architecture, new foods, popular music, and exotic people on display.
 American culture was showcased at the fair especially regarding innovations in communication, medicine, and transportation.

 Architects

 George Kessler, who designed many urban parks in Texas and the Midwest, created the master design for the Fair.

 A popular myth says that Frederick Law Olmsted, who had died the year before the Fair, designed the park and fair grounds.
 There are several reasons for this confusion.
 First, Kessler in his twenties had worked briefly for Olmsted as a Central Park gardener.
 Second, Olmsted was involved with Forest Park in Queens, New York.
 Third, Olmsted had planned the renovations in 1897 to the Missouri Botanical Garden several blocks to the southeast of the park.
 Finally, Olmsted's sons advised Washington University on integrating the campus with the park across the street.